-We have developed our housing strategies with our partners to help us plan and deliver housing and housing services for all groups in Chesterfield and attract and increase housing investment into the area.
+We have developed our housing strategies with our partners to help us plan and deliver housing and housing services for all groups in Chesterfield.
 To achieve this we have a series of strategy documents that set out our aims and objectives to deliver National and Regional Government housing agenda and also local strategies to meet the needs of local people.

 Housing Strategy 2013-2016

 The Housing Strategy sets out the framework for the council to meet its identified housing priorities.
 It aims to ensure that the limited resources of the council and its partners are targeted effectively and in a co-ordinated way to maximise the benefits for the residents of Chesterfield.
 As there have been many recent changes in legislation and new Government initiatives it is proposed to review the Housing Strategy Action Plan each year to ensure it is still relevant and appropriate.
 The council's Housing Strategy for 2013-2016 was approved by Full Council in April 2013.